-South African opposition marks Zuma’s birthday with protest
+South African opposition protests Zuma, who celebrates 75th

-JOHANNESBURG (AP) — Protesters in South Africa are gathering for a demonstration against President Jacob Zuma, who turns 75 on Wednesday amid calls for his resignation because of scandals and his dismissal of a widely respected finance minister.
+JOHANNESBURG (AP) — Tens of thousands of South Africans on Wednesday marked the 75th birthday of President Jacob Zuma with a protest against him, pushing for his resignation because of scandals and his dismissal of a widely respected finance minister.
+The president, meanwhile, danced at a party where well-wishers said they loved him.

-The rally in Pretoria, which follows nationwide protests last week, is part of opposition efforts to pressure Zuma, who also faces sharp criticism from within the ruling African National Congress party but still commands the support of powerful ANC factions.
+The rally in the capital, Pretoria, which followed nationwide protests on Friday, comes amid sharp criticism of Zuma within the ruling African National Congress party, although the president still commands the support of powerful ANC factions.
+Zuma, who is in his second five-year term after becoming president in 2009, has become a flashpoint for concerns about government corruption and mismanagement in one of Africa’s most powerful economies.

-Protesters plan to march to the Union Buildings, which house the offices of Zuma and other ministries.
-Zuma is expected to celebrate his birthday in Johannesburg at around the same time.
+“Take a permanent holiday!” said one protest sign mockingly wishing a happy birthday to Zuma.
+Some demonstrators carried a mock coffin covered with a South African flag.

-On Monday, Zuma said many white demonstrators calling for his resignation are racist.
-Opponents described the remark was an affront to legitimate protest.
+Crowds gathered at a central square and marched peacefully to the Union Buildings, which house Zuma’s offices.
+Police estimated the crowd size in Pretoria at 30,000.
+Protest organizers said the number was higher.

 Most Read Stories